Old Post Office (Washington, D.C.): Construction and opening

 The United States Congress approved construction of a new post office for Washington, D.C., on June 25, 1890.
 The site, at the southeast corner of Pennsylvania Avenue and 12th Street, was chosen by Senator Leland Stanford in 1888 in the hope that the building would revitalize the Murder Bay neighborhood between the Capitol building and the White House.
 Willoughby J. Edbrooke, Supervising Architect of the Treasury Department, designed the structure in the tradition of the Romanesque Revival architecture of Henry Hobson Richardson.
 Construction began in 1892, and the building was complete in 1899.
 The total cost of construction was $3 million.

 At the time of its completion, the Post Office Building contained the largest uninterrupted enclosed space in the city.
 Its clock tower reached 315 ft into the air.
 It was also the city's first building to have a steel frame structure, and the first to be built with electrical wiring incorporated into its design.
 The structure featured elevators with cages of highly intricate wrought iron, a glass covered atrium and mezzanine level, and floors, moldings, railings, and wainscoting made of marble.
-The atrium was 196 ft high, and 10 floors of balconies looked out onto the space (which provided interior light in an era when indoor lighting was not common).
+The atrium was 196ft high, and 10 floors of balconies looked out onto the space (which provided interior light in an era when indoor lighting was not common).
 It boasted more than 39,000 interior electric lights, and its own electrical generator.
 Girders and catwalks spanned the atrium at the third floor level to allow post office supervisors to look down on the workers.
 The fifth floor housed executive offices in the corners.
 Each office had a turret, ornately carved wooden moldings, and red oak paneling.
 But there were problems with the structure.
 The Washington Star reported that the skylights and windows leaked air and water, the marble floors were poorly laid, and much of the construction was shoddy.
 The ninth floor was to have served as a file room, but a post-construction inspection showed it could not accommodate the weight.
 Technological advances in electricity and electrical wiring, mechanical engineering, heating, and movement of air made the building out of date as soon as it opened.
 The anticipated economic development, however, never occurred.